Fractional CRO & GTM Strategy — Retention. Growth. Structure.

 What I've learned about how revenue actually breaks

-I don't hand off a deck and disappear.
-I stay in the room until your team understands the how and the why well enough to run without me.
+We don't hand off a deck and disappear.
+We stay in the room until your team understands the how and the why well enough to run without us.
 That's the whole point.

 Outside the work